mariooooo3/data-structures-C-plus-plus/README.md

 | **3** | **Lists** (Liste) | [Go to Module](https://github.com/mariooooo3/data-structures-C-plus-plus/tree/main/liste) | Implementations of Linked Lists (Singly, Doubly, Circular). |
 | **4** | **Stacks** (Stive) | [Go to Module](https://github.com/mariooooo3/data-structures-C-plus-plus/tree/main/stive) | Implementations of Stack structures (Static and Dynamic). |

 ---

 ## 📝 Usage

 These modules are intended for reference and practice in implementing core DSA concepts.
 You can navigate to each folder to find the specific source files.

-*(Note: The links above assume the existence of subdirectories named 'arbori', 'cozi', 'liste', and 'stive' inside a 'src/' folder.)*